adobe-dmeservices/custom-metadata/README.md

 * Hidden fields
 * AEM Tags (special case just for Adobe Experience Manager)

-Other features include a read-only entries, synced field values, section dividers, a built-in form editor, form definition file import and export, and the ability to use a URL as the location for the form.
+Other features include a read-only entries, synced field values, section dividers, a built-in form editor, form definition file import and export, metadata Preset import and export, and the ability to use a URL as the location for the form.
 This last feature is ideal for Enterprise or group applications, where a DAM Manager posts the form to a common location and all users get the latest and greatest.
 For full docuentation, please see our [user guide](https://github.com/adobe-dmeservices/custom-metadata/wiki).

 See the Table of Contents for help with using and configuring the panel.